top of page

 The chart tracks posts in traditional and social media from August 12 to August 18, 2025, across four categories: Government, Cupe, Air Canada Bail Out, and Flight Attendants.

-But it is important to look at these numbers in context of other narratives.
-What reinforces the perspective that the general public is on the side of flight attendants is the huge uptick in mentions over the same time period of government bail outs received by Air Canada, going from 51 to 441 –a whopping 766% increase.
-Although a very small portion of the total conversation, this data point matters because it highlights the growing momentum of a narrative pointing to corporate executives for poor management practices.
+It is important to look at these numbers in the context of other narratives.
+The general public's support for flight attendants is reinforced by a huge uptick in mentions of government bailouts received by Air Canada.
+Mentions went from 51 to 441—a whopping 766% increase.
+Although this is a very small portion of the total conversation, it highlights the growing momentum of a narrative pointing to corporate executives for poor management practices.

-Going even further, based on our sample of X posts, of the top 10 posts with the highest engagement, 60% strongly support the flight attendant’s vs 20% that are neutral.
+Going even further, based on our sample of X posts, 60% of the top 10 posts with the highest engagement strongly support the flight attendants.
+In contrast, 20% are neutral.
 The final 20% come from Air Canada’s official account, each with strongly negative sentiment in the comments, as analyzed by AI.

 A recent Angus Reid poll about the strike paints a similar picture.
-This poll was not commissioned by the airline or CUPE, making its findings more independent and unassailable than polls funded by the union.
+This poll was not commissioned by the airline or CUPE.
+Its findings are more independent and unassailable than polls funded by the union.

-The data paints a clear picture: Canadians are not blindly backing the union but are specifically championing the flight attendants’ experience and pay equity.
-Minister Hadju’s intervention may have aimed to end the strike, but it has instead highlighted a disconnect between government action and public sentiment, leaving the flight attendants’ struggle at the forefront of this labour dispute.
+The data paints a clear picture.
+Canadians are not blindly backing the union.
+They are specifically championing the flight attendants’ experience and pay equity.
+Minister Hadju’s intervention may have aimed to end the strike.
+However, it has instead highlighted a disconnect between government action and public sentiment.
+This leaves the flight attendants’ struggle at the forefront of this labor dispute.

 Comments